-- increase awareness of the need for more heart and diabetes checks, particularly cardiovascular risk assessments
+- increase awareness of the need for more heart and diabetes checks

-- get people to go to their family doctor or nurse to get their heart and diabetes check
+- encourage people to ask their doctor or nurse about a heart and diabetes check

 - help meet the national health target of 90% of the eligible population having a heart or diabetes check in the last five years by 1 July 2014 (60% by 1 July 2012, 75% by 1 July 2013).

-Ex-All Black Wayne ‘Buck’ Shelford is working with HPA to promote the important ‘Get your heart checked’ message.
+Ex-All Black Wayne ‘Buck’ Shelford is working with HPA to promote the important ‘Get a heart and diabetes check’ message.

-It will let you know what your risk is and, more importantly, the best strategies to improve your heart health and lead a better life.
+It will let you know what your risk is and, more importantly, give you the chance to talk to your doctor or nurse about ways to improve your heart health and lead a healthier life.

 - ask about your risk factors such as smoking, exercise and diet

-- ask if there is any family history of heart attack or stroke
+- ask if there is any family history of heart attack, stroke or diabetes

 - measure your blood pressure, height, weight and waist